cimi/d3-flame-graphs/README.md

 [See the demo code](https://github.com/cimi/flame-graph-d3/blob/master/demo/src/demo.coffee#L69) for an example.

-<a href="#tooltipEnabled">#</a> flameGraph.__tooltipEnabled__(_enabled_)
+<a href="#tooltip">#</a> flameGraph.__tooltip__(_function_)

-If _enabled_ is truthy, a tooltip will be shown on mouseover for each cell.
+If a _function_ is provided, a tooltip will be shown on mouseover for each cell.
 The ancestor nodes do not get a tooltip.
+The function receives a data node as its parameter and needs to return an HTML string that will be rendered inside the tooltip.
 The d3-tip plugin is responsible for rendering the tooltip.
-If set to false, the tooltip is disabled and nothing is rendered on mouseover.
-The default value is _true_.
+If set to false or not called, the tooltip is disabled and nothing is rendered on mouseover.

 <a href="#render">#</a> flameGraph.__select__(_regex_, [_isDisplayed_])